provectio/ninjaone-teamswebhook/README.md

 WEBHOOK_TEAM2=https://outlook.office.com/webhook/...
 ```

-For each webhook url declared, you can call it with the following url :
+For each webhook url declared, it can be call by NinjaOne with the following url :

 ```bash
 http://localhost:3000/team1?token=myTestToken